smsilva/wasp-applications/infrastructure/charts/nri-bundle/charts/newrelic-prometheus-agent/README.md

         filter:
           annotations:
             prometheus.io/scrape: true
+    - job_name_prefix: newrelic
+      integrations_filter:
+        enabled: false
+      target_discovery:
+        pod: true
+        endpoints: true
+        filter:
+          annotations:
+            newrelic.io/scrape: true
 ```

-All pod and endpoints with the `prometheus.io/scrape: true` annotation will be scraped by default.
+All pods and endpoints with the `newrelic.io/scrape: true` annotation will be scraped by default.

+Moreover, the solution will scrape as well all pods and endpoints with the `prometheus.io/scrape: true` annotations and
+having one of the labels matching the integrations_filter configuration.

+Notice that at any point you can turn off the integrations filters and scrape all pods and services annotated with
+`prometheus.io/scrape: true` by setting `config.kubernetes.integrations_filter.integrations_filter: false` or turning
+it off in any specific job.

 Check the [docs](https://github.com/newrelic/newrelic-prometheus-configurator/blob/main/docs/KubernetesTargetFilter.md) for more information about it usage.